flatironinstitute/figpack/README.md

 ### Development Mode

-Set `_dev=True` in the call to show() to enable development mode, which allows for live updates and debugging with figpack-gui.
+Set `_dev=True` in the call to show() to enable development mode, which allows for live updates and development of figpack-gui.

 ## Command Line Interface